rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% endtab %}
 {% endtabs %}

-If you want to opt back for tracking a user activity due to reasons like user granted his consent, you can use the same `optOut` api with `false` as a parameter sent to it as shown below:
+Once the user grants their consent, you can enable user tracking once again by using the same `optOut` API with `NO` or `false` as a parameter sent to it, as shown:

 {% tabs %}
 {% tab title="Objective-C" %}